phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

   Read [Apache Cordova - The Command Line Interface](http://cordova.apache.org/docs/en/3.4.0/guide_cli_index.md.html#The%20Command-Line%20Interface) for more information.

-2. Where can I find a sample app which uses this PhoneGap Plugin?
+2. Where can I find a sample app which uses this plugin?

   You can find it in this [repository](https://github.com/hugohabel/MyEstimoteDemoApp).

-3. For which Android mobile devices could I develop an hybrid app using this PhoneGap Plugin?
+3. For which Android mobile devices could I develop an hybrid app using this plugin?

   These could be some of them:
   - [Samsung Galaxy S3](http://www.samsung.com/global/galaxys3/)